Supportive Housing in the Northwest Suburbs

 PhilHaven began construction in Wheeling, Illinois in the fall of 2015 and began welcoming it's first residents to the 50 apartment complex in the fall of 2016.

-Heart’s Place, the long awaited permanent supportive housing (PSH) apartment building for people with mental illnesses or other disabilities in Arlington Heights, is nearing completion.
-The building should be ready for occupancy this August.
-When completed, Heart’s Place will have 10 one-bedroom and 8 two-bedroom apartments, each complete with kitchen, bathroom and living areas.
-On-site social services will be coordinated by HODC, the Housing Opportunities Development Corporation, a non-profit developer of low-income and supported housing.
+Heart’s Place, the long awaited permanent supportive housing (PSH) apartment building for people with mental illnesses or other disabilities is in Arlington Heights.
+Heart’s Place has 10 one-bedroom and 8 two-bedroom apartments, each complete with kitchen, bathroom and living areas.
+On-site social services are coordinated by HODC, the Housing Opportunities Development Corporation, a non-profit developer of low-income and supported housing.

 Supportive housing at this site has been supported for almost a decade by the Housing Task Force, an independent non-profit comprised of representatives from area NAMI chapters, and by many other community groups, churches, government officials, area legislators, mental health service providers and concerned individuals.